JuliaRandom/RandomNumbers.jl/docs/src/index.md

-# RNG.jl Documentation
+# RandomNumbers.jl Documentation

-**RNG.jl** is a collection of Random Number Generators for the Julia language.
+**RandomNumbers.jl** is a collection of Random Number Generators for the Julia language.

 There are several kinds of RNG families in this package, provided as submodules.